-If you are looking for world class SEO audits and consulting services, my seventeen years of experience serving direct clients and agencies, including some of the biggest sites in the world, may be just what you need to get your site to the next level.
+If you are looking for world class SEO audits and consulting services, my many years of experience serving direct clients and agencies, including some of the biggest sites in the world, may be just what you need to get your site to the next level.

 Internet Marketing Solutions Since 1995

 My web consulting history goes back to January of 1995, where I created the first comprehensive database driven real estate site in the State of California*.
 Some of my most notable early clients include Publishers ClearingHouse, Weight Watchers International, Starkist Tuna, Writers Guild of America, Mechanic’s Bank, and Princess Cruises.

 Most of my clients over the past several years have come through other companies; web marketing agencies and design firms including Hill and Knowlton, and Porter Novelli, two of the largest marketing agencies in the world.
 And too, from time to time, I have also worked directly with select end clients.
 From NBC/Universal to Petco.com, to sites with tens of millions of pages.
 And I’ve also proudly served countless smaller (mid-size) clients as well.